karalkou/universal-ssr_frontcamp/README.md

 To DO:
+1. Add Webpack 4
+2. ~~Configure nodemon (to watch only sever files?)~~
-1. Separate dev and prod modes
+3. Separate dev and prod modes
-2. Add hot reload
+4. Add hot reload
-3. Add requests to API
+5. Add requests to API
+6. Add authentication